ethers-io/ethers.js/docs/source/api-advanced.rst

 encoding transactions and determining contract addresses.
 For most developers this should not be necessary to use.

-RLP can encode nested arrays, with data as hex strings and Uint8Array (or other non-Array arrayish objects).
-A decoded object will always have data represented as hex strings and Arrays.
+RLP can encode nested arrays, with data as :ref:`hex strings <hexstring>` and Uint8Array (or other non-Array :ref:`arrayish <api-arrayish>` objects).
+A decoded object will always have data represented as :ref:`hex strings <hexstring>` and
+Arrays.

 See: https://github.com/ethereum/wiki/wiki/RLP